eroux/dokuwiki-plugin-dokutexit/README.md

 latexmk.

 Not that you need to install imagemagick for image conversion.

+You need to be able to use zip functions in php (on Debian, install `libphp-pclzip` package).

 It has only been tested on a recent dokuwiki (Release 2013-05-10a "Weatherwax").